mattjrumble/wordle_solver/README.md

 This strategy takes **4.951** guesses on average.
 The worst words for this strategy are `[SALES, SANGS, SILLS]`, which take 15 guesses to get.

+### Strategy 3 (WIP)

+This strategy has pre-calculated the "best" first guess, where the best first guess is the one that results in the lowest number of remaining possible words, when averaged across all possible answers.
+The code for this pre-calculation is in `wordle_solver/strategy_3/compute_best_first_guess.py` and the best first guess is `LARES`.